mlbridge/mlbridge.github.io/README.md

 domains.
 This dataset can be used for blocking or allowing domains and also for updating the dataset for retraining the model.

+The demo of Manual Vetting can be seen below:

 <p float="left" align = "center">
   <img src="readme-assets/manual-vetting.gif"/>
 </p>